 Additionally, the owners of Ecwid, Lightspeed, have started rolling out a new and more ‘baked-in’ payment gateway, ‘Lightspeed Payments.’

-(This is restricted to users based in the US, UK, Canada, Australia and Belgium for now.)
+(This is restricted to users based in the US, UK, Canada, Australia, The Netherlands, Ireland and Belgium for now.)

 Some other online store solutions, such as Shopify, provide a few more payment processing options, but the range of payment gateways available for use with Ecwid is extensive and definitely at the more comprehensive end of the spectrum.